 Even though you’re at a job interview, you should view it as a card game when it comes to sharing information about your required salary, said Denise Dudley, author of the book “Work It!
 Get In, Get Noticed, Get Promoted.”

-If you feel that you must state a number, Peter Yang, co-founder of the resume-writing service ResumeGo, said, “Make a high first offer.”
+If you feel that you must state a number, Peter Yang, CEO of the resume-writing service ResumeGo, said, “Make a high first offer.”

 “Some people are hesitant to propose a large salary because they’re afraid that it’ll look ridiculous,” said Yang.
 “In reality, there is no downside to this, and starting off the discussion with a large number often deters your future employer from lowballing you or proposing a figure that is significantly smaller than your original proposal.”

 3. Focus on What You Bring to the Job